 Drowsy driving is a dangerous issue, particularly when truck drivers are involved.
 When truck drivers drive while fatigued, there can be devastating and deadly consequences.
 For example, in January 2017, truck driver fatigue was the cause of a fatal accident in Pennsylvania.

 Truck accidents involving drowsy drivers are especially dangerous due to the sheer weight of commercial trucks.
-They are also harder to stop, resulting in a slower reaction time.
+They are also harder to stop, resulting in slower reaction time.

 Fatigued truck drivers are not able to make quick life-saving maneuvers.
 Learn about the most common contributors to driver fatigue.